 Beef Machaca is a Mexican Slow Simmered Pot Roast.
-The tender shredded meat can be used to make burritos, tacos, breakfast burritos and huevos.
+This tender Mexican shredded Beef Machaca can be used to make burritos, tacos, breakfast burritos and huevos.

 Beef Machaca Huevos.
 Simply a warm flour tortilla topped with a helping of Beef Machaca and a fried egg.